Chart Color Schemes

 North Ryde displays a diverse mix of dwelling types, with above-average rates of outright home ownership

 North Ryde's dwelling structure, as per the latest Census, consisted of 58.1% houses and 41.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 42.9% houses and 57.1% other dwellings.
+In contrast, Sydney metro had 42.9% houses and 57.1% other dwellings.
 Home ownership in North Ryde was at 29.1%, similar to Sydney metro's level.
-Mortgaged dwellings accounted for 33.3%, while rented dwellings made up 37.6%.
+Mortgaged dwellings made up 33.3%, while rented dwellings accounted for 37.6%.
 The median monthly mortgage repayment in the area was $2,700, higher than Sydney metro's average of $2,600.
-Weekly rent in North Ryde stood at $520, compared to Sydney metro's $460.
+The median weekly rent figure was $520, compared to Sydney metro's $460.
 Nationally, North Ryde's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing